 Fantastic snorkeling on Gili Asahan, Gili Rengit, and Gili Layar

 Untouched nature and authentic local lifestyle on Gili Gede

 Diving pristine coral reefs around Gili Asahan and Gili Genting.

-Arguably, the best time is anytime during the high season that starts in April and ends around November.
-During the high season, the waters are bright blue, and the visibility reaches up to 30 m, which makes these islands an ideal destination for diving or snorkeling.
-During the low seasons, there is barely any operating tour or boat line that brings to the South Gili Islands.
-If you’re looking for fewer tourist crowds, better prices and more options, head over to South Gilis in October or November.
+Arguably, the best time to visit South Gilis is anytime during the high season from April until November.
+During the high season, the waters are bright blue with visibility reaching up to 30 meters, making these islands an ideal destination for diving or snorkeling.
+During the low seasons, there is barely any operating tour or boat line that brings to the South Gilis.
+If you’re looking for fewer tourist crowds, head over to South Gilis in October or November.